d2l-ai/berkeley-stat-157/index.rst

 Prerequisites
 -------------

-Please visit the `Forum <https://discuss.mxnet.io/c/courses>`_  for more stuff
+Programming in Python (CS 61a or CS/STAT C8 and CS 88), Linear Algebra (MATH 54,

-Programming in Python (CS 61a or CS/STAT C8 and CS 88), linear algebra (MATH 54,
+STAT 89A, or EE 16A), Probability (STAT 134, STAT 140, or EE 126), and
-STAT 89A, or EE 16A), probability (STAT 134, STAT 140, or EE 126), and
+Statistics (STAT 20, STAT 135, or CS/STAT C100) are highly
-statistics (STAT 20, STAT 135, or CS/STAT C100).
+desirable.
+Eqivalent knowledge is fine, and we will try to make the class as self-contained as possible. *This is a class where you need to get your hands dirty with programming.*

 Course Format
 -------------

 The course consists of 2 units of 90 minutes, taught by the instructors, plus office hours by the instructors and TAs.
-Evaluation is based on a midterm exam (20%), homework (30%), attendance (5%), and a research project (60%) which will be presented in lieu of an end-of-course exam.
-The research project is evaluated via organization (10%), mid-project report (15%), presentation (15%), report (20%).
+Evaluation is based on a midterm exam (20%), homework (30%), and a research project (50%) which will be presented in lieu of an end-of-course exam.
+The research project is evaluated via organization (10% each for registering on time and talking to the TAs), mid-project report (20%), presentation (30%) and final report (30%).
+As part of the course you will be performing work that's similar to research leading up to a paper.